Reinforcement Learning: An Introduction – Exercise 6.1

 When I first attempted this problem, I made an erroneous demonstration, that led to a different result and did not account for cases where \(S_{t+1} = S_t\).
 Plugging this fact into my old proof might have made it too convoluted, so here’s another way to get to the same result:

-\[G_t - V_t(S_t) = R_{t+1} + \gamma G_{t+1} - V_t(S_t) + (\gamma V_t(S_{t+1}) - \gamma V_t(S_{t+1}))\\ = R_{t+1} + \gamma V_t(S_{t+1}) - V_t(S_t) + \gamma (G_{t+1} - V_t(S_{t+1}))\\ = \delta_t + \gamma [G_{t+1} - (V_{t+1}(S_{t+1}) - \alpha \delta_t \mathbf{I}(S_{t+1} = S_t))]\\ = \delta_t + \gamma [G_{t+1} - V_{t+1}(S_{t+1}) + \alpha \delta_t \mathbf{I}(S_{t+1} = S_t)]\\ = \delta_t + \gamma \alpha \delta_t \mathbf{I}(S_{t+1} = S_t) + \gamma (G_{t+1} - V_{t+1}(S_{t+1}))\\ = (1 + \alpha\gamma\mathbf{I}(S_{t+1} = S_t))\delta_t + \gamma (G_{t+1} - V_{t+1}(S_{t+1})) = \cdots\]
+\[G_t - V_t(S_t) = R_{t+1} + \gamma G_{t+1} - V_t(S_t) + (\gamma V_t(S_{t+1}) - \gamma V_t(S_{t+1}))\\ = R_{t+1} + \gamma V_t(S_{t+1}) - V_t(S_t) + \gamma (G_{t+1} - V_t(S_{t+1}))\\ = \delta_t + \gamma [G_{t+1} - (V_{t+1}(S_{t+1}) - \alpha \delta_t \mathbf{I}(S_{t+1} = S_t))]\\ = \delta_t + \gamma [G_{t+1} - V_{t+1}(S_{t+1}) + \alpha \delta_t \mathbf{I}(S_{t+1} = S_t)]\\ = \delta_t + \gamma \alpha \delta_t \mathbf{I}(S_{t+1} = S_t) + \gamma (G_{t+1} - V_{t+1}(S_{t+1}))\\ = (1 + \alpha\gamma\mathbf{I}(S_{t+1} = S_t))\delta_t + \gamma (G_{t+1} - V_{t+1}(S_{t+1})) = \cdots\]where the rest of the proof stays exactly the same.

 References

-• Sutton and Barto’s book, 2nd edition, page 121
+- Sutton and Barto’s book, 2nd edition, page 121